dotnet/AspNetCore.Docs/aspnetcore/blazor/host-and-deploy/webassembly.md

 *The following guidance on runtime relinking is a preview release feature of ASP.NET Core 6.0.
 ASP.NET Core 6.0 is scheduled for release later this year.*

 One of the largest parts of a Blazor WebAssembly app is the WebAssembly-based .NET runtime (`dotnet.wasm`) that the browser must download when the app is first accessed by a user's browser.
-Use the .NET WebAssembly tools to relink the runtime, which trims unused runtime code and thus improves download speed.
+Relinking the .NET WebAssembly runtime trims unused runtime code and thus improves download speed.

-If you have the .NET WebAssembly workload installed, runtime relinking is performed automatically when you publish an app.
+Runtime relinking is performed automatically when you publish an app.
 The size reduction is particularly dramatic when disabling globalization.
 For more information, see <xref:blazor/globalization-localization>.

 ## Customize how boot resources are loaded